sjbmarek/TriviaGame/README.md

 # Trivia Game

 This Trivia game uses JavaScript for the logic and jQuery to manipulate HTML, CSS and Bootstrap for styling.
+Moment.js to handle timing.